Gondwana Rainforest Sanctuary: Attractions

 The Sanctuary was created as a huge bird aviary with a range of display dioramas throughout and a series of outer and inner sculpted concrete panels artistically coated and sprayed to look like rock.
-The sanctuary featured many species of Australian birds, including fairy wrens, figbirds, bowerbirds, kingfishers, curlews, lorikeets, parrots, finches, pigeons, doves, geese, teals and cockatoos, among others of the land birds - as well as various species of waterfowl.
+The sanctuary featured many species of Australian birds, including fairy wrens, figbirds, bowerbirds, kingfishers, curlews, lorikeets, parrots, finches, pigeons, doves, geese and cockatoos, among others of the land birds - as well as various species of waterfowl.

 Australian mammals at the sanctuary included fruit bats, while marsupials included koalas, wallabies, pademelons, gliders (including squirrel gliders, sugar gliders and greater glider), as well as eastern quolls, bandicoots, possums and Tasmanian devils.
 There were also echidnas (one of two species of monotremes).
 Nocturnal animals were housed in a nocturnal house.
 Featured reptiles included Australian lizards and snakes, freshwater crocodiles, turtles and goannas.
 Other wildlife included frogs and fish, including the lungfish.

 The Sanctuary included a series of educational displays outlining the creation of Australia through Gondwanan times and the evolution of Australian animals.
 A number of large animated Australian dinosaurs allowed visitors to step back into time.